Logo preload

 August 17, 2020

 This is part 2 in our series on spreadsheets and data visualization.
-In this part we’ll cover the powerful Google Sheets application and why it’s one of the best.
+In this part we’ll cover using Google Sheets with Fulcrum.
 Be sure to also check out part 1, part 3, part 4, and part 5 of the series.

 In part 1 of our series, we talked about the origin of spreadsheet applications and reviewed a basic primer on visualization techniques for converting data into charts and graphs.
 For the rest of this series, we’ll be talking about one of our favorite data tools, and certainly our favorite spreadsheet tool: Google Sheets.